 Each oral history collection is a time-intensive labor of love, requiring many hours of student and staff time to digitize, transcribe, and process the recordings, in addition to the initial research and investment on the part of the interviewers.
 As a result, archival-quality collections are carefully organized and preserved for current and future generations of researchers and curious minds.

-Experience history first hand by listening to some of these oral histories, then contact Merrell Dickey at (813) 974-1654 or firstname.lastname@example.org to support the oral history program, and benefit students and community alike.
+Experience history first hand by listening to some of these oral histories, then contact the USF Libraries Development office here or by calling (813) 974-4433 to support the oral history program, and benefit students and community alike.